An Executive Coaching Point of View

-I have heard it over and over again: Many successful people come to me and say, “Susanne, I think I have to go back to business school and get my MBA”.
+I have heard it over and over again: Many successful people come to me and say, “Susanne, do I need an MBA to reach the top?”.
 And if this is what you think, I invite you to think again.

 One of the fastest and most effective ways to accelerate one’s self-awareness and conscious leadership of self and others I personally leverage is executive coaching.
 Executive coaching is, in a nutshell, the art of questioning the client into executive awareness, insight and understanding (of self, others and organisational dynamics).